ibm-cloud-docs/key-protect/virtual-private-endpoints.md

 To connect to {{site.data.keyword.keymanagementserviceshort}} by using a virtual private endpoint, you must use the
 {{site.data.keyword.keymanagementserviceshort}} API, SDK, or Terraform.
-This capability is not available from the
-{{site.data.keyword.keymanagementserviceshort}} UI, due to the IBM Console only being accessible through public networks.
+The {{site.data.keyword.keymanagementserviceshort}} UI has to be accessed through public network from your VPC.
 {: note}

 ## Before you begin